TAT-HEER/Database-with-python-/README.md

 ---

-## Course Benefits
-By completing this course, you’ll:
+By completing this code, you’ll:
 - Gain **in-demand skills** in database management with Python.
 - Be ready to tackle real-world projects and professional challenges.
 - Have a solid understanding of both relational and NoSQL databases.